carlek/web3py-notebooks/README.md

 # web3py-notebooks

 This repository contains examples based on the [documentation](https://web3py.readthedocs.io/) to interact with Ethereum using the Web3.py library.
-The notebooks will provide small coded cells as well as larger cells with a brief explanation to help you get started with Ethereum development.
+These notebooks are a cookbook of small entrees of code as well as large recipes with brief explanations.
+The goal is a better experience with the documentation for someome to get started with Ethereum development.

 *TODO*:
 1. add some setup for Infura and Geth.